 Teachers will use whole class reading lessons to develop key reading knowledge and skills.
 Children will read together from selected books and texts and then will often complete some related task which will help to develop their understanding of the text, possibly using VIPERS.
-We expect children to have a diet of both fiction and nonfiction texts to read and as they develop greater fluency and accuracy with their reading children will be developing higher order reading skills.
-These include:-
+We expect children to read both fiction and non-fiction texts.
+As they develop greater fluency and accuracy with their reading children will be developing reading comprehension through higher order reading skills.
+These may include:-